-In some cultures, we perceive lines, wrinkles and blemishes as a sign of wisdom and experience, though in others (especially in the US) the natural process of aging elicits less desirable judgments.
-I’ve come to accept and embrace the new creases that appear without fail each year, and I now view them as evidence that I am experienced at “living.”
+In some cultures, we perceive lines, wrinkles and blemishes as a sign of wisdom and experience, and in others (especially the US) the natural process of aging elicits less than desirable judgments.
+Even so, I’ve come to accept and embrace the new creases that appear without fail each year, and I now view them as evidence that I am experienced at “living.”

 Reversing the signs of aging may not be among my personal goals, but I do believe that practicing good self-care can help us age more gracefully.

-Like massages, facials can be relaxing and rejuvenating.
-While treatments vary, most include some combination of the following: cleansing, exfoliating, moisturizing and massage.
+Like massages, facials can be relaxing and rejuvenating, and while treatments vary, most include some combination of cleansing, exfoliating, moisturizing, and massage.
 Some experts recommend getting facials monthly, but I tend to schedule appointments when I notice that my skin is excessively dry, or when I experience more breakouts than usual.

 Likewise, in some cases it may be more appropriate to seek the help of a dermatologist rather than an esthetician.
 Changes in the color or size of moles, itchiness, rashes, or other changes in your skin may warrant an examination by a medical doctor.